Grootsingh/Noob-Docs/Redux-Toolkit.md

 }
 ```

-disadvantage of multi-Valued data:
+**disadvantage of multi-Valued data**:

-1. harder to validate.
+1. `harder to validate.`

    for ex: you are validation location: it will contain house No, country code, etc. if all the value are group together without any context then it will be hard to validate the data.

-2. retrieval of the data from the object.
+2. `retrieval of the data from the object.`

-- filtering user based on the country code. first you need to extract out the multi-valued input then you need to filter it. then find the user to the filtered value. it will be hard.
+   filtering user based on the country code. first you need to extract out the multi-valued input then you need to filter it. then find the user to the filtered value. it will be hard.

    if an object contain key which contain multi-valued data in form of object or array. it will get's harder to (update,access) the value from the nested array or object we have to jump through alot of hoops with itr to reach to perticuler data.

-3. consistany in format: the data should be inputed in the same format house NO. first then country code etc. which will never be the case or not all user will follow these rules.
+3. `consistany in format`: the data should be inputed in the same format house NO. first then country code etc. which will never be the case or not all user will follow these rules.

-4. sorting data: a group of value is harder to sort if they don't follow proper format.
+4. `sorting data`: a group of value is harder to sort if they don't follow proper format.

-solution: break the multi-value down into two different keys. in case of subject you can say subject_one, subject_two
+`solution`: break the multi-value down into two different keys. in case of subject you can say subject_one, subject_two

-# type of keys
+## type of keys

 every object that store data should have keys so that they can retrive data easyly: